 Under the settlement agreement, Thorobird paid off the Church’s debts and received title to the Church property in exchange for its agreement to build 45 units of affordable rental housing on the site and to provide a construction subsidy to rebuild the Church in a 4,500-square-foot space on the property, as well as funds to enable the Church to emerge from bankruptcy.
 Upon the completion of the construction, Thorobird will deed back to the Church its new space.

-The Kasowitz team representing First Union Baptist Church was led by David J. Abrams, partner and Chair of the firm’s Pro Bono Committee, and included associate Andrew Elkin as well as special counsels David Szeker and Sara Saylor Ho, who handled the real estate closing and development transactions.
+The Kasowitz team representing First Union Baptist Church was led by David J. Abrams, partner and Chair of the firm’s Pro Bono Committee, and included associate Andrew Elkin as well as special counsel David Szeker, who handled the real estate closing and development transactions.
 The Legal Aid Society, represented by Susan H. Chase of the Legal Aid Community Development Project, served as co-counsel to the Church.

 News about the settlement